Home » UXO Services » UXO Surveys » Non-intrusive UXO Survey

 How long does it take to complete a Detailed UXO Risk Assessment?

-A Detailed UXO Risk Assessment generally takes between 5 to 10 working days to complete but can take longer if you have a particularly large or complex site.
+Production time for our Detailed UXO Risk Assessments is around 5 to 7 working days (once research has started) and on average take between 5 and 10 or more days to complete – but can take longer if you have a particularly large or complex site.
 If you need your Detailed UXO Risk Assessment sooner, make sure that you mention this when placing your order and we will try our best to accommodate your request.

 How long does it take to complete a Preliminary UXO Risk Assessment?